Tuesday, January 05, 2010

 ReplyDelete

-21. Anti-China Gateway camapignerThursday 7 January 2010 at 18:01:00 GMT
+21. Anti-China Gateway camapignerThursday, 7 January 2010 at 18:01:00 GMT

 Matt B. Your argument was one put forward during the China Gateway campaign by those concerned that this much-heralded mammoth job-creation scheme would do little to help locals.
 The only indirect jobs that would be created would be minimum wage ones and add very little to the local economy in the long-term.
 Better to support locals who want to start a small business that might grow than a company with shareholders somewhere else where there would be no benefit to our area at all.